 Cameroon is largely a cash economy.
 The local currency is the Central African Franc (CFCA).
 US dollars and Euros are widely accepted at hotels and exchangeable for local currency.
 Australian dollars are not accepted.

 Credit card facilities are not widespread.
-Travellers cheques and credit cards are accepted at major hotels in Yaoundé.
-Travellers' cheques will only be cashed if accompanied by the original purchase receipt.
+Travellers cheques and credit cards are accepted at major hotels.
+You’ll need original purchase receipts to cash travellers cheques.

 ATMs that accept international cards are limited.
 Check ATM locations with your bank before you travel.